maggiebasta/lung-cancer-thesis/README.md

 </p>

+## Repository Structure

+### Preprocessing
+The file [preprocess_helpers.py](https://github.com/maggiebasta/lung-cancer-thesis/blob/master/preprocess_helpers.py) contains the functions used in the preprocessing pipeline.
+These functions are called during the extraction/preprocessing from each dataset used in both segmentation and recurrence prediction.

+### Segmentation
+All code for the processing, training, testing, and experiments of the segmentation stage are included in the [segmentation](https://github.com/maggiebasta/lung-cancer-thesis/tree/master/segmentation) folder of this repo.
+An additional README is included within the folder for further details.

+### Recurrence Prediction
+All code for the processing, training, testing, and experiments of the recurrence prediction stage are included in the [recurrence_prediction](https://github.com/maggiebasta/lung-cancer-thesis/tree/master/recurrence_prediction) folder of this repo.
+An additional README is included within the folder for further details.

 ## Data
 The project requires a significant amount of external data to run.
 Not all of this data is publically available.
 However, below are the links to the available information for each dataset.